rails/rails/guides/source/routing.md

 resource :geocoder
 ```

-creates six different routes in your application, all mapping to the +Geocoders+ controller:
+creates six different routes in your application, all mapping to the `Geocoders` controller:

 |_.HTTP Verb |_.Path         |_.action |_.used for                                    |
 |GET         |/geocoder/new  |new      |return an HTML form for creating the geocoder |